RichardFranklinBAO/AD_Pathology_Trajectory_DL/README.md

 # Alzheimer's Pathology Trajectory Prediction Pipeline

-**A Reproducible Machine Learning Workflow for Longitudinal Clinical Data** One-stop, mixed Make/Python/R workflow for Alzheimer's pathology trajectory modeling and prediction.
+**A Reproducible Machine Learning Workflow for Longitudinal Clinical Data**.
+One-stop, mixed Make/Python/R workflow for Alzheimer's pathology trajectory modeling and prediction.
 This repo mirrors the research pipeline with a reproducibility-first layout.

 ## Data (dummy-friendly)